diluisi/CleaningDataProject/README.md

 File | Description
 ----|----
-run_analysis.R | A script that takes the UCI HAR dataset and returns a the averages for each subject/activity combination across a subset of the original variables readme.md | Pseudocode/instructions for *run_analysis.R and variable naming standards CodeBook.md | Description of the tidy data set, it's source, and all included variables. tidyData.txt | A comma-separated text file containing the data frame created by *run_analysis.R*
+run_analysis.R | A script that takes the UCI HAR dataset and returns the averages for each subject/activity combination across a subset of the original variables readme.md | Pseudocode/instructions for *run_analysis.R CodeBook.md | Description of the tidy data set, it's source, all included variables, and variable renaming standards tidyData.txt | A comma-separated text file containing the data frame created by *run_analysis.R*

 All operations were conducted using R v3.1.0 in RStudio v0.98.507